bitrix24/b24restdocs/api-reference/interactivity/custom-push-and-pull-client.md

 {% note tip " " %}

-When a user enters the site, their browser, desktop, or mobile application establishes and maintains a constant connection to the Push server.
-This is usually done using **WebSocket**, which is used by 95% of modern browsers.
+When a user accesses the site, their browser, desktop, or mobile application establishes and maintains a persistent connection with the Push server.
+This is usually done using **WebSocket**, which is supported by 95% of modern browsers.

-If the WebSocket technology is not supported by the browser, **Long Polling** is used — a persistent long polling method.
+If the WebSocket technology is not supported by the browser, **Long Polling** is used instead — a persistent long polling method.

 {% endnote %}

 It is recommended to use WebSocket as the primary connection method.
-Long polling is used only for devices that do not support WebSocket or if the client frequently encounters issues when connecting to WebSocket.
+Long polling is only used for devices that do not support WebSocket or if the client frequently encounters issues when connecting to WebSocket.

 To obtain data about the server and connection addresses, use the REST command [pull.application.config.get](./push-and-pull/pull-application-config-get.md).

-To connect to the server, take the connection address of the desired type (for example, `websocket_secure`) from the server settings (field `server`) and append all available channels through `/`.
+To connect to the server, take the connection address of the desired type (for example, `websocket_secure`) from the server settings (the `server` field) and append all available channels through `/`.
 If a cloud push server is used on the account, you need to add the `clientId` parameter to the URL for connecting to the server.

 Example connection for WebSocket for a cloud push server: